50 Things You Do Everyday That Annoy Other People

 Refusing to walk single-file on a crowded sidewalk

 Sometimes, you’re so in love with a new significant other or so wrapped up in a conversation with your friends, you don’t want to stop walking in step with them.
-This also presents a very annoying situation for practically anyone else walking near you: either slow down to walk at the pace you’ve determined or try to get around you, often to no avail.
+But this presents a very annoying situation for practically any pedestrian near you: They either have to slow down to walk at your pace or try to get around you (often to no avail).

 Singing along to a song like you’re trying to win a Grammy

-Virtually everyone sings along to songs sometimes, regardless of their actual proficiency.
-However, the one thing more annoying than listening to someone’s off-key rendition of “In My Feelings” is listening to them try to deliver an American Idol-worthy performance when the rest of you are just trying to goof off.
+We all sing along to songs sometimes, regardless of our actual proficiency.
+However, the one thing more annoying than listening to someone’s off-key rendition of “Don’t Stop Believin'” is listening to them try to deliver an American Idol-worthy performance when the rest of you are just goofing off.